python/typeshed/CONTRIBUTING.md

 Within those, there are separate directories for different versions of Python the stubs target.

-As a convention, the directory name indicates the lowest major version of Python that a stub targets, with the exception of the `2and3` directory which applies to both Python 2 and 3.
+The directory name indicates the major version of Python that a stub targets and optionally the lowest minor version, with the exception of the `2and3` directory which applies to both Python 2 and 3.

 For example, stubs in the `3` directory will be applied to all versions of Python 3, though stubs in the `3.6` directory will only be applied to versions 3.6 and above.
+However, stubs in the `2` directory will not be applied to Python 3.

 It is preferred to use a single stub in the more generic directory that conditionally targets specific versions when needed, as opposed to maintaining multiple stub files within more specific directories.
-Similarly, if the given library works on both Python 2 and Python 3, prefer to put your stubs in an `2and3` directory, unless the types are so different that the stubs become unreadable that way.
+Similarly, if the given library works on both Python 2 and Python 3, prefer to put your stubs in the `2and3` directory, unless the types are so different that the stubs become unreadable that way.

 You can use checks like `if sys.version_info >= (3, 4):` to denote new